-Once a fatigue hazard has been identified, the level of risk that it poses must be assessed and a decision made about whether that risk needs to be mitigated.
+Once a fatigue-related hazard has been identified, the level of risk that it poses must be assessed and a decision made about how that risk can be mitigated.
 There are four basic steps in fatigue risk assessment.

-- Estimating the likelihood of nurses being fatigued.
-The fatigue hazard assessment matrix (Table 1) can be used to compare rosters for this purpose.
+- 1. Estimating the likelihood of nurses being fatigued.
+The fatigue assessment matrix (Table 1) can be used to compare rosters for this purpose.
 Bio-mathematical model predictions can also be used, however no one tool should be used in isolation for estimating fatigue [1]. - 2.
-Estimating the likelihood of a safety incident as a result.

-- 3. Identifying the worst possible safety outcome that could occur. - 4.
+Estimating the likelihood of safety incident(s) that could result. - 3.
+Identifying the worst possible safety outcome that could occur. - 4.
 Calculating the risk x severity of the worst possible outcome.